Gates’ Goblet Shell

 Gates’ Goblet Shell, Solenosteira gatesi

-Gates’ Goblet Shell, Solenesteira gatesi.
+Gates’ Goblet Shell, Solenosteira gatesi.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, November 2016.
 Size: 3.4 cm (1.3 inches) x 2.3 cm (0.9 inches).

-Gates’ Goblets are found in muddy sand at depths between 20 m (65 feet) and 150 m (500 feet).
-They are found from Gonzaga Bay, Baja California, in the Sea of Cortez, south to Peru.
-They have not been documented from the West Coast of Baja.
+Habitat and Distribution: Gates’ Goblet Shells are found in muddy sand at depths between 20 m (65 feet) and 150 m (500 feet).
+They are a subtropical to tropical Eastern Pacific species and in Mexican waters they range from Gonzaga Bay, Baja California south to Guatemala.
+They have not been documented from the West Coast of the Baja Peninsula.